 One of the clearest signs of substance use disorder (SUD) is when the user experiences withdrawal symptoms when the dependent person craves their drug of choice.
 These can manifest as moderate symptoms and discomfort, like sweating, anxiety, and increased blood pressure, to, potentially, even severe symptoms like seizures, “delirium tremens” (with alcohol use disorder / AUD), and coma.

 Simply witnessing these symptoms can become extremely stressful for other family members.

-Family Therapy is a cornerstone of SpringBoard Recovery’s successful range of intensive outpatient treatment programs, through their integral practice of resolving family & relationship conflicts, family reconciliation, and family support.
+Family Therapy is a cornerstone of Modern Recovery’s successful range of intensive outpatient treatment programs, through their integral practice of resolving family & relationship conflicts, family reconciliation, and family support.

 Comprehensive rehabilitation plans are provided for every new client seeking addiction recovery, and family relationships, their part in a recovery support network, and family therapy are all significant factors in deciding the best possible plan for each individual.

 Contact us today, and begin a new future for you and your family.

 - U.S. Centers for Disease Control & Prevention (CDC).
 Deaths from Excessive Alcohol Use in the United States.
 April, 2022.
 Available at CDC.gov.

 - U.S. National Library of Medicine.
 The Impact of Substance Use Disorders on Families and Children: From Theory to Practice.
 July, 2013.
 Available at NLM.NIH.gov.